wp-plugins/folder-gallery/readme.txt

 	[foldergallery folder="path" title="title" columns=1 width=150
 			height=90 border=1 padding=2 margin=10 thumbnails=single]

-This plugin uses Lightbox v2.7.1 by Lokesh Dhakar - http://www.lokeshdhakar.com

 Sample, contact available at http://jalby.org/wordpress/

 == Installation ==

 1. Unzip the archive foldergallery.zip
 2. Upload the directory 'foldergallery' to the '/wp-content/plugins/' directory
+3. Download and upload to '/wp-content/' directory at least on lightbox JS engine (see FAQ)
-3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Settings / Folder Gallery to change the default settings
+5. Go to Settings / Folder Gallery to change the default settings
-5. Upload a folder of pictures to 'wp-content/upload/MyPictures'
+6. Upload a folder of pictures to 'wp-content/upload/MyPictures'
-6. Insert the following short code in post or page :
+7. Insert the following short code in post or page :

 	[foldergallery folder="wp-content/upload/MyPictures" title="My Picture Gallery"]